 Grants would cover feasibility studies and initial management and training costs.

 Marketing of quality agricultural products, diversification, encouragement of tourism and crafts and renovation and development of villages also feature.

 The go-ahead should be given this summer, but it is unlikely that money will be available before the autumn, says Mr Markham.

 - June 18 is the final deadline for grant applications to the Agricultural Development Scheme, aimed at helping farmers improve their competitiveness through better marketing.

 Projects must be of a non-capital nature, and these grants are only available to partnerships which are groups of primary producers or companies.

-Syndicates and joint ventures might benefit, said Mr Markham, with funding available for up to 50% of a successful scheme, and offering a minimum of £10,000 and maximum of £150,000 to cover costs including staff salaries, NI, pension costs, overheads, and professional fees. *
+Syndicates and joint ventures might benefit, said Mr Markham, with funding available for up to 50% of a successful scheme.
+It offers a minimum of 10,000 and maximum of 150,000 to cover costs including staff salaries, NI, pension costs, overheads, and professional fees.